 Another note is that in this particular install, with all the trim in the dining room, the Amazon rod mounts had to be wedged in-between the top of the window casing and the bottom of the crown molding.
 Because I used four brackets across the long rod, I felt comfortable with Dave using a Dremel tool to shave off half of the double-screw mount.
 While I felt ok with trying this on the center mounts because of this specific setup, I definitely wouldn’t recommend it if it can be avoided and I wouldn’t have done it on the side mounts that bear the brunt of the weight of the curtains.

 Lastly, each of rods come in length ranges.
-The West Elm curtain rod comes with three telescopic rods that are straightforward while the Amazon rod came with somewhere between five and seven (from my recollection?) individual rods.
+The West Elm curtain rod comes with three telescopic rods that are straightforward while the Amazon rod came with somewhere between five and seven (from my recollection?) individual rods — from short to an extra long curtain rod.
 While you can come up with a pretty finite length with the rod length options, using only what you need, it was a little tricker to find our preferred configuration for the Amazon rod.

 Sources: Dining Chairs | Rug (natural; 8’x10′) | Lamps | Faux Tree | Curtains — Linen Weave Vanilla Bean (enter code KELLEY for an extra 5% off lowest sale price) | Curtain Rod (120″-240″) | Curtain Rings